zaphosting/docs/docs/vserver-linux-security-tips.md

 Do not test this on your normal network, as your own IP address may be blocked and you **will be locked out**.
 :::

-Now try to establish an SSH connection to your server (with a different IP address!) and enter the wrong password each time.
+Try to establish an SSH connection to your server (with a different IP address!) and enter the wrong password each time.
 The result should look something like this:
 ```
 root@185.223.29.xxx's password:
 Permission denied, please try again.